-As part of our continuing mission to roast coffee that highlights the natural sweetness of our beans, we think this Guatemalan offering is the “stickiest” of them all and tastes like hazelnut and vanilla pudding.
+As part of our continuing mission to roast coffee that highlights the natural sweetness of our beans, we think this Guatemalan offering is the sweetest of them all and tastes like cherry juice, plum and gingerbread cookie.
 In the Maya dialect, “Waykan” means “star that shines in the sky at night.”

-This bright, chocolatey coffee will have you searching in the dark for more.
+This chocolatey coffee will have you searching in the dark for more.

 Our importer works closely with their partners to create our Waykan lots through marathon cuppings, meticulous record-keeping, and the promise of higher premiums for better quality.
 Producers from farms of all sizes bring their coffee to be cupped.
 Whether they bring 2 or 200 bags, their coffee is sampled and scored, ensuring we get the best available beans.

 Huehuetenango is considered a coffee economy.
 Our importer has told us that around 80% of the population makes its living from coffee either directly or indirectly.
 These farmers and producers are professionals, and we respect their work because they provide us with delicious, quality coffee beans.

 Coffee came to Guatemala in the late 18th century.
 European immigrants were encouraged by the Guatemalan government to establish plantations.
 Seeds and young coffee plants were distributed by the government, and by the late 1800s, Guatemala was exporting more nearly 300 million pounds of coffee annually.

 A large percentage of Guatemala’s population identifies with one of more than 20 officially recognized indigenous groups.
 Most farmers are smallholders who are either working independently of one another or formally working in cooperative associations.

 In 1960, coffee growers developed a union, which has since become the national coffee institute Anacafé, a research centre and financial organization that provides loans and supports growers throughout the various regions.